FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 We will look at the existing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) REST service provided by the Metabolomics Workbench(URL_TO_INSERT_RECORD https://www.metabolomicsworkbench.org/) catalog: <https://www.metabolomicsworkbench.org(URL_TO_INSERT_RECORD https://www.metabolomicsworkbench.org/)/tools/mw_rest.php>.
 This API is described for human consumption, including examples for each endpoint.
 We will tackle some of the endpoints using OpenAPI.

-Although OpenAPI can be edited by most standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s editors because it is typically written in [YAML](https://yaml.org/spec/1.2/spec.html)
+Although OpenAPI can be edited by most standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s editors because it is typically written in [YAML](https://yaml.org/spec/1.2/spec.html)
 (a slightly 'nicer' version of [JSON](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#json) that is equivalent), it is helpful to use an OpenAPI editor like <https://app.swaggerhub.com/home>.
 This will catch errors as you edit, and permit testing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) of the endpoints as you encode immediately.